OpenHFT/Chronicle-Map/README.md

 bond.getCoupon()

 ```
-if its only the coupon that you are interested in then it would be better if we did not have to
-deserialize the whole object that implements the BondVOInterface.
-This is why we created the
-OffHeapUpdatableChronicleMapBuilder
+lets say that it is only the `coupon` field that we are interested in, then its better not to have to deserialize the whole object that implements the `BondVOInterface`.
+It would be more efficient to just deserialize the field(s) that we require, in this example just the coupon.
+This is why we created the`OffHeapUpdatableChronicleMapBuilder`, when you use this builder chronicle will not create on heap copies of your whole DataStructure.
+You can instead use proxy objects that can read and write into the off heap data structures, this reduced serialisation can give you a big performance boost.
+Below we show you how you can work directly with the off heap entries.

 ``` java
         ChronicleMap<String, BondVOInterface> chm = OffHeapUpdatableChronicleMapBuilder
                 .of(String.class, BondVOInterface.class)